cheetz/THP3_Updates/README.md

 THP Book Updates:

+- Some users are having problems unzipping the THP-VM.
+If on OSX, try Keka and if on Linux try 7Zip.
+For some reason, the native unzip tools don't like the large file.

 - Minor typo on the URL for the notes for the Custom Support System VM Web Lab.
 Instead of blog it was supposed to be blob.
 Updated link: https://github.com/cheetz/THP-ChatSupportSystem/blob/master/lab.txt.
 I believe you should be able to update any ebooks copies on Kindle to contain the new link, but of course not physical.
 Updated physical for future purchases.

 - Slurp (https://github.com/bbb31/slurp.git) github repo has been removed by the owner.
 This tool can still be found on the THP Kali VM under /opt/slurp or on archive.org https://archive.org/details/github.com-bbb31-slurp_-_2017-12-05_23-19-32.